tannercabaniss/Comp_Mat_Sci_Proj_Help/README.md

 While I have left some comments in the source code, I will move into a more elaborate explanation here for using and altering the model as needed.
-Much of this will be similar conceptually for both models, but I will make sure to reiterate everything so you don't have to repeatedly switch sections with in this document.
+Much of this will be similar conceptually for both models, but I will make sure to reiterate everything so you don't have to repeatedly switch sections within this document.

 ### Importing Libraries (Lines 1-9)
 If you opt to use the anaconda distribution package, many of these libraries are already included.
-But if you run into 'module not found' errors, you will need to install the relevant libraries using pip install.
+But if you run into any 'module not found' errors, you will need to install the relevant libraries using pip install.
 If you are using a plain distribution, you will need to install all of the libraries via pip.
-Please see the following link for more information about using pip install.
+Please see the following link for more information about using pip install to install python libraries.
 * https://packaging.python.org/en/latest/tutorials/installing-packages/

 ### Loading Data (Lines 12-23)
-The first step in the models is to load in the data from the data file into a data frame.
-I would suggest placing your data file as well as the two example data files in the same directory as the source code as is done in this repo to make the file path short and easily changable.
-On line 12 you can change the file name from 'data.txt' to the one which contains your relevant data.
+The first step in the modeling process is to load the data from the data file into a data frame.
+I would suggest placing your data file as well as the two example data files in the same directory as the source code as shown in this repo to make the file path short and easily modifiable.
+On line 12 you can change the file name from 'data.txt' to the one which contains your specific data.

 As long as your data is in the space delimited format shown in the example data files, line 13 can be left alone.
 Lines 15 and 16 serve to ensure that the data within the data frame are float values just